luciaquirke/contextual-ngrams/README.md

 ### Instructions

-Generate data from the command line:
+Generate data by running each file from the command line:

 `python feature_formation.py --model pythia-70m`

 `python contextual_ngram_formation.py --model pythia-70m`

+`. . .`

 Some scripts are extremely slow because they run over hundreds of model checkpoints.
 We advise using an A6000 with 100GB of RAM or equivalent.

-Replicate figures by running the corresponding file, suffixed with `_viz`:
+Then replicate figures by running figures.py

-`python feature_formation_viz.py --model pythia-70m`

-`python contextual_ngram_formation_viz.py --model pythia-70m`
+`python figures.py --model pythia-70m`